Role of Uterine Ligaments in Pelvic Health and Stability

 Round Ligament Pain

 Round ligament pain is a common complaint during pregnancy.
-It is characterized by sharp pain in the lower abdomen or groin area.
+It is characterised by sharp pain in the lower abdomen or groin area.
 This pain results from the stretching and increased tension on the round ligaments as the uterus enlarges.
 Management typically includes rest, gentle stretching, and supportive garments.

 Ligamentous Laxity